douardda/AR488-ESP/docs/source/index.rst

 - Python scripts
 - Anything else that can use the Prologix syntax!

-When using direct USB-based serial connection, terminal clients can connect via a virtual COM port and should be set to 115200 baud, no parity, 8 data bits and 1 stop bit when connecting to the interface.
+When using direct USB-based serial connection, terminal clients can connect via a virtual serial/COM port and should be set to 115200 baud, no parity, 8 data bits and 1 stop bit when connecting to the interface.
 On Linux, the port will be a TTY device such as ``/dev/ttyUSB0`` or ``/dev/ttyACM0``.

-For using Bluetooth or Wifi to connect to the AR488, please refer to the :ref:`Remote Connection` section.
+For using Bluetooth or Wifi to connect to the AR488-ESP32, please refer to the :ref:`Remote Connection` section.

 Specific considerations apply when using an Arduino based interface with EZGPIB and the KE5FX toolkit.
 These are described in the :ref:`EZGPIB` section.